robertsean1995/BAWKP/README.md

 cut -d',' -f1,2,3
 ```

-The intent here is already difficult to reconstruct, and the semantics are distributed across four tools.
-In BAWK, this fragmentation is avoided by treating AWK as the primary text processing engine.
-Matching, transformation, validation, and formatting are all expressions of meaning and belong together.
+Here, filtering, validation, whitespace normalization, and field selection are expressed across four tools.
+The intent must be reconstructed by the reader, and the semantics of the data are implicit, rather than declared.
+Any modification to the pipeline risks invalidating downstream assumptions in ways that are not locally visible.
+BAWKP avoids this fragmentation by assigning text interpretation to AWK as a single responsibility.
+The same logic is expressed as a coherent unit in which input validity, transformation rules, and output structure are defined together.

 ```
 awk -F',' '